tophefo/IpCamera/README.md

 ## Discovery

 Auto discovery is not supported currently and I would love a PR if someone has experience finding cameras on a network.
-ONVIF documents a way to use UDP multicast to find cameras, however a lot of cameras have this feature disabled by default in their firmwares hence why this is not high on the list to do.
+ONVIF documents a way to use UDP multicast to find cameras, however some cameras have this feature disabled by default for security reasons in their firmware hence why this is not high on the list to do.
 Currently you need to manually add the IP camera either via PaperUI or textual configuration which is covered below in more detail.

 ## Binding Configuration

-The binding can be configured with PaperUI by clicking on the pencil icon of any of the cameras that you have manually added via the PaperUI inbox by pressing on the PLUS (+) icon.
+The binding can be configured with PaperUI by clicking on the pencil icon of any of the cameras that you have manually added via the PaperUI inbox.
+To add a camera just press on the PLUS (+) icon in the INBOX of PaperUI.

-It can also be manually configured with text files by doing the following.
+Cameras can also be manually configured with text files by doing the following.
 DO NOT try and change a setting using PaperUI after using textual configuration as the two will conflict as the text file locks the settings preventing them from changing.
-Because the binding is changing so much at the moment I would recommend you use textual configuration, as each time Openhab restarts it removes and adds the camera so you automatically gain any extra channels or config abilities that I add.
-If using PaperUI, each time I add a new channel you need to remove and re-add the camera which then gives it a new UID number (Unique ID number), which in turn can break your sitemap and HABPanel setups.
-Textual configuration has its advantages and locks the camera to use a simple UID.
+Because the binding is changing so much at the moment I would recommend you use textual configuration, as each time Openhab restarts it removes and adds the camera so you automatically gain any extra channels or abilities that I add.
+If using PaperUI, each time I add a new channel you will need to remove and re-add the camera which then gives it a new UID number (Unique ID number), which in turn can break your sitemap and HABPanel setups.
+Textual configuration has its advantages and locks the camera to use a simple UID which can be a plain text name like "DrivewayCamera".

 The configuration parameters that can be used in textual configuration are: